 Characteristics of Call Options

 When selecting a call option, you have several decisions to make before purchasing one.
 Understanding the elements of call options is crucial when deciding if they are a suitable investment strategy for you.
-Here are some of the options you can choose from.
+Here are eight options you can choose from:

 - Security.
 If you predict security ABC is going to increase in value in the near future, you may want to buy a call option.